-Tim co-ordinates The Sports Clinic’s wide-ranging services through his professional team of physiotherapists exercise physiologists, corrective exercise trainers, physical therapists, masseurs, acupuncturists and sports scientists.
+Tim, Founder and Director, coordinates The Sports Clinic’s wide-ranging services through his professional team of physiotherapists exercise physiologists, corrective exercise trainers, physical therapists, masseurs, acupuncturists and sports scientists.

-We were founded in 2016 by Ryan Edwards, our director and head physiotherapist, who has over 10 years’ experience in the physiotherapy and fitness industries.
+Ryan Edwards, our director and head physiotherapist, who has over 10 years’ experience in the physiotherapy and fitness industries.
 Ryan holds a Master of Physiotherapy and a Bachelor of Exercise Science.
 He is also an accredited member of the Australian Physiotherapy Association.

 Ryan believes in a collaborative approach, where the client and the physiotherapist partner together to apply rehabilitative and preventative approaches.
 This enables clients to reap the pain-relieving benefits of physiotherapy while learning new training techniques.
 Clients can then move seamlessly from injury to rehabilitation to training for strength and injury prevention.